-If you’re like us with a family with multiple dietary preferences/restrictions, you can easily customize this recipe to fit most diets.
+If your family, like ours, has multiple dietary preferences/restrictions, you can easily customize this recipe to fit most diets.
 My husband is most definitely not vegan (although he only eats chicken and turkey).

 For his lettuce wraps, I subbed the walnuts, lentils and quinoa with ground chicken.
 I kept the other ingredients (veggies and peanut sauce) the same.
 A simple protein swap makes these wraps go the distance at our dinner table.
 He loves these, and he's one of the pickiest eaters I know, so I'll take that as a vote of confidence.

 If you need a nut-free version of these healthy vegan lettuce wraps, you can sub the walnuts for sunflower seeds.
 The texture won't be quite the same (walnuts are a bit softer), but they still taste great.

 The same goes for the creamy peanut sauce.
 If you need a peanut free dipping sauce, you can sub peanut butter with sunflower seed butter or tahini.
 Tahini would probably be my first choice, and we especially love this brand.

 If you make the lentil walnut filling ahead of time, you can prep these in about 15 minutes.
 The peanut sauce can also be prepped ahead of time!